blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 [solution_name] offers the ability to exclude package manager specific dependency types from the BOM.
 Nuget dependency types can be filtered with the [detect.nuget.dependency.types.excluded](../properties/detectors/nuget.md#nuget-dependency-types-excluded) property.
 This property supports exclusion of dependencies in projects that use PackageReference, and packages.config for listing dependencies.
-Support for storing dependencies in Json files has been deprecated by Nuget, and will not be enhancing the properties to exclude dependency types in this manner.
+Support for storing dependencies in Json files has been deprecated by Nuget.
+We will not be enhancing the properties to exclude dependency types in this manner.

 ### [solution_name] NuGet Inspector downloads